rurban/libu8ident/c23++proposal.md

 `XID_Start`: 131974 codepoints,
 `XID_Continue`: 135053 codepoints (= `XID_Start` + 3098)

+See 13 "Appendix A - C23XID_Start" and 13 "Appendix B - C23XID_Continue"

 4.2 Only Recommended scripts are now allowed, Excluded and Limited_Use not
 --------------------------------------------------------------------------